MyUserNameIsMyUserName/2Dgame-HTML-AJAX-PHP-MySQL-/README.md

 Custom collision detection and reporting which enemy has been shot.
 Enemies have 4 dots in corners and they form 4 lines that are checked if they intesect with gun fire line.
-This is done for all enemies and will report using alert enemy name that has been hit.
+This is done for all enemies.
+In case of hit it will find that enemy position, calculate distance from player and restrict gun shot length to that distance.

 Basic fog of war....hidding far enemies.